 This policy, and guidance provided below is not intended to be exhaustive.
-All staff are expected to ensure their actions and behaviours are consistent with the principles of our Shared Commitments and exercise their professional judgement to act in the best interests of the children and school at all times.
+All staff are expected to ensure their actions and behaviours are consistent with the principles of our Shared Commitments and exercise their professional judgement to always act in the best interests of the children and school.